Opinion | A $15 minimum wage would cost employers. Inequality costs all of us.

 Activists are trying to get us to pay attention.
 The Rev. William J. Barber II, co-chair of the Poor People’s Campaign, has been holding virtual and socially distanced events across the country — including in Manchin’s home state — to argue that a $15 minimum wage is a vital component of any effective covid-19 relief package.
 “The truth of the matter is it will lift millions of people out of low wages and poverty,” he says, taking a more realistic view of where the poverty line should be drawn than the federal government does.

 President Biden included the $15 wage in his proposed relief legislation.
-But it is unclear whether the Senate parliamentarian will rule that the boost can be approved through the arcane “reconciliation” process requiring only 51 votes — that is, if even 51 votes can be found given the stated opposition of Manchin and Sen. Kyrsten Sinema (D-Ariz.).
+But because the Senate parliamentarian has ruled that the boost cannot be approved through the arcane “reconciliation” process requiring only 51 votes, Democrats would have to pursue it independently.

 But I fail to see the political downside of supporting the measure for any Democrats — or even for the few reasonable Republicans left in the Senate.
 Raising the minimum wage is a popular idea; a Vox poll this week showed that 62 percent of voters support the relief bill’s plan for a gradual increase to $15 by 2025.
 Some of the nation’s biggest employers have already made the move: Costco this week announced that it would raise its starting hourly wage to $16, outflanking major corporate rivals.
 Small-business owners would have four years to adjust and adapt.